News

 Conservative opposition leader Merz calls for enabling snap election immediately

-The leader of Germany's largest opposition party, Friedrich Merz from the conservative Christian Democrat Union (CDU), rejects Olaf Scholz's schedule for enabling snap elections in spring 2025.
+The leader of Germany's largest opposition party, Friedrich Merz from the conservative Christian Democrat Union (CDU), has rejected Olaf Scholz's schedule for enabling snap elections in spring 2025.
 He instead said the chancellor should initiate a vote of confidence in parliament the week after his government collapsed to allow a snap election to take place as early as January 2025.
 By leading a minority government of his SPD and the Green Party, Scholz needs the votes of other parties in parliament to get several pending policy proposals across the line that his coalition government had prepared before it broke up.

-However, a meeting between Merz and Scholz on the day after the government's break-up ends without a clear result regarding the snap election's roadmap.
+However, a meeting between Merz and Scholz on the day after the government's break-up ended without a clear result regarding the snap election's roadmap.
 The CDU said it would assess which policy proposals it would be ready to help Scholz get across the line before the end of the year if he agrees to quickly pave the way for elections.

 Most Germans in favour of quick snap election

-Almost two-thirds (65%) of respondents in a survey by public broadcaster ARD say they favour quick snap elections after the collapse of Scholz's government coalition.
-One third (33%) approve of the chancellor's plan to hold a vote of confidence in mid-January to enable an election in March.
+Almost two-thirds (65%) of respondents in a survey by public broadcaster ARD said they favour quick snap elections after the collapse of Scholz's government coalition.
+One third (33%) approved of the chancellor's plan to hold a vote of confidence in mid-January to enable an election in March.
 The opposition instead has called for holding a vote of confidence in the week after the government's collapse and a snap election in January.

 Conservatives enter election race with clear lead in polls

-Friedrich Merz's conservative alliance of the CDU and the Christian Social Union (CSU) enjoys a clear lead in the polls, and the opposition leader stands a good chance of becoming Germany's next chancellor.
+Friedrich Merz's conservative alliance of the CDU and the Christian Social Union (CSU) enjoy a clear lead in the polls, and the opposition leader stands a good chance of becoming Germany's next chancellor.
 A poll conducted by Forsa asking which party people would vote for if parliamentary elections were held next Sunday that was released on the day after the coalition's collapse yielded the following results:

 CDU/CSU: 32%